Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 ## v0.1.3
 - Actually fixed the bug with adding upgrades to the container
 - Atempted to make quickly switching between Seaglides less clunky
+## v0.1.4
+- Actually made quickly switching between Seaglides less clunky
+- Changed how it checks for upgrades
+- Rearanged some code
+- Added some code
 ### More to come!